Upgrade HAProxy Enterprise

 After the new HAProxy Enterprise version has been running for a while, you can uninstall the old HAProxy Enterprise version.
 To uninstall a package:

-# On RedHat or CentOS yum remove <package_name> # On Debian or Ubuntu apt purge <package_name> # On SUSE zypper remove <package_name>
+$ # On RedHat or CentOS $ sudo yum remove <package_name> $ # On Debian or Ubuntu $ sudo apt purge <package_name> $ # On SUSE $ sudo zypper remove <package_name>

 Updating HAProxy Enterprise